Why are Checkups Important?

 Participating in Regular Health Screenings

 While your physical health is important, you must also pay attention to your mental health.
-It is important that you review your mental health with your doctor if you have been experiencing any symptoms of a mental illness like:
+It is important that you review your mental health with your doctor if you have been experiencing any symptoms of a mental illness like:- Depression.

 - Excessive anxiety, worry or fear.